In enterprises, you need a considered, well-planned approach to implement Safety Management Software (SMS) successfully.

 Firstly, “debate, discuss, and get buy-in using small but knowledgeable teams,” recommends Nigel.

 This involves consulting your IT team to learn about their preferences.
-For example, if you’re using Office 365, look for Office 365-integrated safety management software.
+For example, if you’re using Microsoft 365, look for integrated safety management software.

 When considering functional requirements, be mindful that no safety software will exactly fit.
 Be flexible.
 However, having agreement among stakeholders puts you in a strong position to find the right solution.